Wublab/code-for-TubroPETase/README.md

 ```

 ## Inference

 see `mlm_data_analysis.ipynb`.

 ## Train

 ```bash
 python mlm.py
 ```

 ## Note

 The `*_new.pt` files have been updated to fit the newer version of `x-transformers`, BUT THEY HAVE NOT BEEN TESTED!
 WE STRONGLY RECOMMEND USING THE NOTEBOOK FOR REPRODUCING PURPOSES!

 For scientific problems, please refer to wub_at_im.ac.cn or cuiyl_at_im.ac.cn (replace the _at_ with @ before sending the email).
-For code issues, please open a new issue.
+For code problems, please open a new issue.